apache/carbondata/docs/installation-guide.md

 To get started with CarbonData : [Quick Start](quick-start-guide.md), [DDL Operations on CarbonData](ddl-operation-on-carbondata.md)

-## Installing and Configuring CarbonData on "Spark on YARN" Cluster
+## Installing and Configuring CarbonData on Spark on YARN Cluster

    This section provides the procedure to install CarbonData on "Spark on YARN" cluster.